bridgecrewio/terraform-aws-bridgecrew-cloudtrail/README.md

         },
 ```

-### Creating a CloudTrail trail and other infrastructure in seperate AWS accounts
+### Creating a CloudTrail trail and other infrastructure in separate AWS accounts

-This module supports creating a CloudTrail trail in one account, and creating the rest of the infrastructure in a seperate account.
+This module supports creating a CloudTrail trail in one account, and creating the rest of the infrastructure in a separate account.
 This may be optimal in cases where you want an organization trail from the organization master, but you want it to send logs to a bucket in a logs account.

 #### In the bucket destination account